 Elastic Beat Installation: Contact Security Operations team for agent.

-Validation Steps: Operations Security will need to validate the agent is sending logs to Ecolab’s after the firewall has been put in place.
+Validation Steps: Operations Security will need to validate the agent is sending logs to Ecolab’s centralized log collector after the firewall has been put in place.

 Log Retention: The collection of logs will have a set log retention to further aid in investigations conducted by our incident response (IR) team.